 Zlatan Ibrahimovic started his Barcelona career with a bang, scoring in each of his opening five matches.
 Not the usual template for a Barca player, here was a tall powerful centre-forward quite unlike the shorter, more mobile exponents the locals had become used to.

 But he put himself about a bit and scored goals and as such became an almost instant hit on the Camp Nou terraces.
 It would all turn sour very quickly, however.
-Used to being the main man wherever he had played, the Swede appeared uncomfortable with Pep Guardiola’s insistence that team play revolved around Messi.

 Upon leaving in August 2010, just 13 months after signing, Ibra would suggest that Pep hadn’t even spoken to him since February of that year.
 Who knows how much difference the striker would have made had his differences with the manager been settled.
 He continues to score goals wherever he plays.